telerik/ajax-docs/api/server/Telerik.Web.UI/MonthViewSettings.md

 ## Properties

-###  HeaderDateFormat `String`
+###  AdaptiveRowHeight `Boolean`

-Gets or sets the RadScheduler's header date format string in Month View.
+Gets or sets a value indicating whether the height of each row
+            	should be adjusted to match the height of its content.

 #### Remarks
-For additional information, please read this
-            MSDN article.
+By default, all rows are rendered with the same height.
+            	This property allows you to change this behaviour.

 ###  ColumnHeaderDateFormat `String`